 Beyond that, in what we might think of as “normal reality,” almost everyone receives varying levels of bad parenting, bad advice, bad teachings.

 All of us are conditioned — by the time we reach adulthood, most are conditioned to fit in — this does not celebrate our uniqueness, but rather the opposite — we are almost driven to conform.

 For many, the people who tell us they love us attempt to manipulate us, and we manipulate right back.

 The programming creates a perspective frame, and we view our reality through it.
 Thus, the world is exactly as you perceive it to be.

-In other words, the world you think you see is the one you expect to see.
+In other words, the world you think you see is the one you expect to see, because perception is everything.
 The way you picture “life” is just that — a picture.
 It’s like painting a painting.
 There is “who I paint,” and “how I choose to paint.”
 The two are not the same.
 The palate, the technique, the “angle,” even the size and shapes, are all devised by me, and create a finished product that may not even resemble “reality.”.

 I take what is in front of me, modify it by filtering out what I do not want, choosing what to emphasize, and then, only then, I create “reality.”